ciniki/patents/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The patents module stores patents for a business.
+The patents module stores patents for a tenant.
 These can then be displayed on their website.

 License
 -------